 Host: Dr. Bryce Mooring

-By the age of 10 I was starting to get the hang of what we did on our property only to be faced with the notion of boarding school, leaving that property I called home, not seeing my horses or dogs and being away from mum and dad.
+By the age of ten I was starting to get the hang of what we did on our property only to be faced with the notion of boarding school, leaving that property I called home, not seeing my horses or dogs and being away from Mum and Dad.
 Off to boarding school I went and I was exposed to the big world outside of the one I had grown to know and love.
-Many of my boarding school friends had mums and dads that were doctors, teachers, nurses, and builders – careers so different to that of my mum and dad.
+Many of my boarding school friends had mums and dads that were doctors, teachers, nurses, and builders – careers so different to that of my Mum and Dad.
 School was spent playing sport and trying to see the good in attending class (at least in the early days) and the school holidays were spent working back on the family property.

 Maybe the above was true, it seemed that a trade may be a better way to make money or a dentist may be a profession easier on my body.
 But I thought there must be a way to still be involved with the beef industry and gain a career outside of it!
-My Answer; “Veterinary Science” and little did I know then or even at the end of my degree that I had chosen a career that would allow me to live that station life I desired in year 9, be able project myself into an industry I truly believe in and to pursue my passion of beef production and trade.
+My Answer: “Veterinary Science” and little did I know then or even at the end of my degree that I had chosen a career that would allow me to live that station life I desired in year nine, be able to project myself into an industry I truly believe in, and to pursue my passion of beef production and trade.